Maltese nationality law: Early modern period and colonial era

 Imperial nationality law was comprehensively reformed in 1948.
 The British Nationality Act 1948 redefined British subject to mean any citizen of the United Kingdom, its colonies, or other Commonwealth countries.
 Commonwealth citizen was first defined in this Act to have the same meaning.
-While previously all subjects of the Empire held a common status through allegiance to the Crown, each Commonwealth country under the reformed system became responsible for legislating their own nationality laws and would maintain a common status by voluntarily agreement among all the member states.
+While previously all subjects of the Empire held a common status through allegiance to the Crown, each Commonwealth country under the reformed system became responsible for legislating their own nationality laws and would maintain a common status by voluntary agreement among all the member states.
 British subjects under the previous meaning who held that status on 1 January 1949 because of a connection with the United Kingdom or a remaining colony (including Malta) became Citizens of the United Kingdom and Colonies (CUKC).
+The 1948 Act also repealed marital denaturalisation; women who married foreign men no longer lost British nationality upon marriage.

 Changing relationship with Britain

-All British subjects/Commonwealth citizens under the reformed system initially held an automatic right to settle in the United Kingdom.
-Non-white immigration into the UK was systemically discouraged, but strong economic conditions in Britain following the Second World War attracted an unprecedented wave of colonial migration.
+Commonwealth citizens initially held an automatic right to settle in the United Kingdom and Ireland under the reformed system of 1948.
+British authorities systemically discouraged non-white immigration into the UK, but strong economic conditions in Britain following the Second World War attracted an unprecedented wave of colonial migration.
 In response, the British Parliament imposed immigration controls on any subjects originating from outside the British Islands with the Commonwealth Immigrants Act 1962.
-This restriction was somewhat relaxed in 1971 for patrials, subjects whose parents or grandparents were born in the United Kingdom, which gave effective preferential treatment to white Commonwealth citizens.
+Ireland had continued to allow free movement to all British subjects following its independence in 1922 as part of the Common Travel Area arrangement, but moved to mirror Britain's restriction in 1962 by limiting this ability only to people born in the British Isles.
+Britain somewhat relaxed these measures in 1971 for patrials, subjects whose parents or grandparents were born in the United Kingdom.

 Malta's financial situation following the Second World War was untenable, even coming close to bankruptcy in 1951.
 The dire circumstances stirred substantial debate over the colony's future.
 Although a plurality of voters chose a closer union with Britain in a 1956 referendum, disagreements between the British and Maltese governments over the UK's financial contributions to the territory after integration ultimately led to a collapse of negotiations.
 Following an announcement of defence restructuring in the 1957 Defence White Paper that signaled a deprioritisation of further British military investment in Malta, Maltese government ministers shifted their efforts from pursuing integration to demanding independence.

 Malta became independent on 21 September 1964 and the citizenship provisions of the Constitution of Malta came into force on the same day.
 Any CUKC born in Malta automatically acquired Maltese citizenship on that date if at least one parent was also born in the country, as well as any person born overseas if their father and a paternal grandparent were born in Malta.